djm3622/def-era/README.md

 Reposity for my capstone project.
 Much of the code is adapted from ECCC's repository for PARADIS (not the model, just the data acquisition and loading).

-## TODO (nearing done)
+## TODO 01 (DONE)
 1. Add units (mean+std) to the returned from the original and diffusion datasets.
+(DONE)
 2. Update deterministic_eval to use these calculated values instead.
+(DONE)
 3. Updated deterministic_trainer, diffusion_trainer, model.determinstic.train, and model.diffusion.train to account for extra info.
 They don't need to use them but return counts will now be changed.

-**If all goes well and the diffusion model and operator fit well.**
+(DONE)

+## TODO 02 (IN PROGRESS)
 1. Fit full operator, same size data as used for diffusion model.
+(DONE. best as I could fit the model. performance is mediocure but likely the best for the small dataset + small model. performs better than climatology and persistance in short-term predictions, good. if the diffusion model performs well it may lead to a significant improvement, using the mean)
 2. Train diffusion model.
+(IN PROGRESS)
-3. Setup eval pipelines to determine best solver (DDIM, DPM++, etc.) along with parameters (eta, guidance, etc.)
+3. Setup eval pipelines to determine best solver (DDIM, DPM++, etc.) along with parameters (eta, guidance, etc.) (IN PROGRESS)
   1. This requires setting up various metrics and LOT OF TIME.
 3. Setup traditional techniques.
 (SV, random/transform)
   1. Not sure if will need to do this since I will have units.
 4. Determine strengths and weaknesses.

-**If all goes well...**
+5. Use graphcast (small) to see the transferability. (even though the diffusion model will likely be weak)

+## TODO 03
 1. Possible extensions.
   1. Action-value function for guidance parameter.
   2. Tree-based forecasting by learning a state value function associated with uncertainty.